 Crowdsourced QA testing works in various ways:

-- Direct or indirect: Companies either work through the crowdsourced testing companies which act as a middleman, or they can go directly to individual testers to give directions and input.
+- Direct or indirect: Companies either work through the crowdsourced testing companies which provide fully-managed or co-managed testing service options.
+Or they can go directly to individual testers to give directions and input.

 With the ever-increasing demand for product quality coupled with a need to push to market quickly, QA mobile app testing is absolutely essential.
 Each application should be free of bugs and tested for ease of use and security.